-The Hawaii Clean Energy Initiative (HCEI) is a framework of statutes and regulations supported by a diverse group of stakeholders committed to Hawaii’s clean energy future.
-The initiative was launched in 2008 when the State of Hawaii and U.S. Department of Energy signed a groundbreaking Memorandum of Understanding to collaborate on the reduction of Hawaii’s heavy dependence on imported fossil fuels.
-In 2008, the state estimated that 60-70 percent of future energy needs could be fulfilled by local, clean, renewable energy sources.
+The Hawai‘i Clean Energy Initiative (HCEI) is a framework of statutes and regulations supported by a diverse group of stakeholders committed to Hawai‘i’s clean energy future.
+The initiative was launched in 2008 when the State of Hawai‘i and U.S. Department of Energy signed a groundbreaking Memorandum of Understanding to collaborate on the reduction of Hawai‘i’s heavy dependence on imported fossil fuels.
+In 2008, the state estimated that 60 to 70 percent of future energy needs could be fulfilled by local, clean, renewable energy sources, including energy efficiency.
 To turn that vision into reality, HCEI is transforming the financial, regulatory, legal, and institutional systems that govern energy planning and delivery within the state.
 The initiative has grown stronger over the course of three gubernatorial administrations.
-In 2014, HCEI renewed Hawaii’s commitment to setting bold clean energy goals that include achieving the nation’s first-ever 100 percent renewable portfolio standards (RPS) by the year 2045.
+In 2014, HCEI renewed Hawai‘i’s commitment to setting bold clean energy goals, including achieving the nation’s first-ever 100 percent renewable portfolio standards (RPS) by the year 2045.

-The goal of the Hawaii Clean Energy Initiative is to achieve 100 percent clean energy by 2045.
-By collaborating with thought leaders and committed groups and individuals, HCEI will build upon the dynamic, ongoing work of public and private organizations at the national, state, and county levels to achieve the following key objectives:
+The goal of the Hawai‘i Clean Energy Initiative is to achieve 100 percent clean energy by 2045.
+Through collaboration between thought leaders and committed groups and individuals, HCEI builds upon the dynamic, ongoing work of public and private organizations at the national, state, and county levels to achieve the following key objectives:

 - Foster and demonstrate innovation in the use of clean energy technologies, creative financing, and public policy to accelerate our transition to clean energy.

-“For the past 10 years the Hawaii Clean Energy Initiative has been instrumental in Hawaii’s bold pursuit of a clean energy future that benefits all of the state’s residents.
-Built of the foundation of our invaluable relationship with the U.S. Department of Energy and other key stakeholders, HCEI will continue to serve as a guiding force as we face the challenges of transitioning to a 100 percent clean energy future.”
+“For the past 10 years the Hawai‘i Clean Energy Initiative has been instrumental in Hawai‘i’s bold pursuit of a clean energy future that benefits all of the state’s residents.
+Built on the foundation of our invaluable relationship with the U.S. Department of Energy and other key stakeholders, HCEI will continue to serve as a guiding force as we face the challenges of transitioning to a 100 percent clean energy future.”

 – Gov. David Ige